 Ancient Olympia was one of the most important sanctuaries of ancient Greece and the cradle of the Olympic Games.
 The area of Olympia was inhabited in the Neolithic, which is confirmed by the found human skeletons and sacrificial objects dating from the 10th century BC.

 In the early 7th century BC, a sanctuary dedicated to the god Zeus, named after Olympus, the mountain of the gods, was built here.
-Shortly afterwards, in 776 BC, the Olympic Games began to be held here.
+Shortly afterward, in 776 BC, the Olympic Games began to be held here.

-At the beginning of the 6th century BC, the first buildings were built, including the temple of Hera, the treasury and the first stadium.
+At the beginning of the 6th century BC, the first buildings were built, including the temple of Hera, the treasury, and the first stadium.

 In the middle of the 5th century BC, the Temple of Zeus was built here, the most impressive building of ancient Olympia, then a new large stadium and hippodrome, as well as several other important buildings.

-At the end of the 4th century BC, some other important facilities were built, a training ground, a gymnasium, a swimming pool and many accompanying facilities.
+At the end of the 4th century BC, some other important facilities were built, a training ground, a gymnasium, a swimming pool, and many accompanying facilities.
 Around 200 BC, a stunning porch was erected connecting the main stadium with the Sanctuary of Zeus.

 Although the Romans took power in the Peloponnese in the middle of the 2nd century BC, the Olympic Games were still organized in Olympia, in which the Roman rulers themselves often participated.
-During the Roman rule, all existing facilities in Olympia were renovated, and new, primarily sports buildings were erected.
+During Roman rule, all existing facilities in Olympia were renovated, and new, primarily sports buildings were erected.